Tinkerforge/doc/en/source/Primer.rst

 Our products are divided into five different categories:

 * :ref:`Bricks <primer_bricks>`:
-  Stackable microcontroller modules for sensing and controlling over USB.
+  Base modules of each Tinkerforge system with individual functions.
 * :ref:`Bricklets <primer_bricklets>`:
-  Non-stackable sensor/actuator modules that extend the features of a Brick.
+  Sensor/actuator modules that extend the features of a Brick.
+These modules are connected to a Brick by cable.
 * :ref:`Master Extensions <primer_master_extensions>`:
   Modules that offers alternatives to the USB interface of :ref:`Master Bricks <master_brick>` (Wi-Fi, Ethernet, RS485).